-The licensee may host a variety of events which may on occasion be organised in tandem with local community groups.
-The permanent on premises catering service with the sale on other premises authorisation will negate the requirement to apply for limited licences for any given event.
+The licensee intends to operate a mobile bar at various functions/events where entertainment or food will be the main service.
 A suite of conditions imposed on the licence will ensure that; notification timeframes and function specific plan of management will be in place, depending on the proposed patron capacity.
 Responsible Service of Alcohol guidelines and measures will be in place.